Reporter's Notebook: Progressives, moderate Dems trapped in congressional version of 'Schmigadoon!'

 They’re stuck together on Capitol Hill and can’t leave until they find "true love" over their $3.5 trillion social spending bill.

-Such is the case in Schmigadoon!
+Such is the case in "Schmigadoon!"

 KARL ROV: ‘HISTORY REPEATING ITSELF’ AS DEMOCRATS PUSH TRILLIONS IN SPENDING BEFORE MIDTERMS

-In Schmigadoon!, Cecily Strong and Keegan-Michael Key star as a long-time couple who are OK together — but just not sure if they have found true love between themselves.
+In "Schmigadoon!," Cecily Strong and Keegan-Michael Key star as a longtime couple who are OK together – but just not sure if they have found true love between themselves.
 They wind up in Schmigadoon! and can’t escape until they find true love.
-In fact, they try to walk across a stone footbridge leading out of Schmigadoon — but can’t.
+In fact, they try to walk across a stone footbridge leading out of Schmigadoon – but can’t.
 There are just enough deficiencies in their relationship to trap them in a never-ending musical.

 And yes.
-The exclamation point in Schmigadoon! is part of the title.
-Just like Oklahoma! from Rodgers and Hammerstein.
+The exclamation point in "Schmigadoon!" is part of the title.
+Just like "Oklahoma!" from Rodgers and Hammerstein.

 Back on Capitol Hill, left-wing lawmakers and a faction of centrists see the world through the same lens – just enough to both describe themselves as Democrats.
 They’re "together" when it comes to big concepts like major upgrades in infrastructure and even a substantial social spending plan.
 But, like some relationships, everything is not rosy once you dive below the surface.